 Nova XML Guidelines for Book

-This guidelines explains the specification to be maintained while loading book XML into Nova.
+These guidelines explains the specification to be maintained while loading a book XML into Nova.

-Book Interchange Tag Suite (BITS) is a tag suite dependent on NLM’s well known Journal Article Tag Suite and is currently a NISO standard.
-The components characterized by the DTD are engaging, so we picked BITS as our standard.
+Book Interchange Tag Suite (BITS) is a tag suite dependent on NLM's well-known Journal Article Tag Suite and is currently an NISO standard.
+The components characterized by the DTD are engaging, so we selected BITS as our standard.
 For instance, the holds the book title.
-To know details about description of the tag set, tagging details and an extensive library of the descriptive tags, refer the below link.
+To know more about the description of the tag set, tagging details and an extensive library of the descriptive tags, click on the link below:

-Please ensure that your XML files must conform to the BITS standard before uploading to Nova.
+Ensure that your XML files conform to the BITS standard before uploading to Nova.

 Processing print books to the web